-You'll pack an incredible week with highlight locales in China's southern Yunnan province.
+You'll pack an incredible week with the highlights of China's Yunnan province.
 After arriving in the city of Kunming, you'll transfer to Dali and visit the Stone Forest, a natural marvel of towering limestone rocks.
 Then you'll tour other historic towns and cities that were once fixtures on the ancient tea trading routes while also visiting incredible natural wonders like Jade Dragon Snow Mountain and Black Dragon Pool.

 This weeklong tour follows a route from Beijing to Shanghai—two great metropolises of China.
 You'll land in Beijing and tour ancient royal stomping grounds like the Summer Palace, Temple of Heaven, and Forbidden City.
-After visiting the Great Wall of China you'll catch a bullet train to Shanghai and not only tour the city but visit the historic canal city of Suzhou, which is known as the "Venice of Asia."
+After visiting the Great Wall of China you'll catch a bullet train to Shanghai and tour its most famous neighborhoods plus make a day trip to the ancient water city of Suzhou, known as the "Venice of Asia."

 Get ready for an adventure into the very heart of China as you embark on a five-star cruise down the Yangtze River.
 The journey begins in Beijing, where you'll not only visit the Forbidden City but you'll take a walk on the Great Wall, too.
 Then you're off to Chongqing where you'll board a riverboat for three days on jade waters flanked by towering cliffs before finishing the trip in Shanghai.